anvaka/isect/README.md

-If you don't care about all intersections, but want to know if there is at least one intersection, you can pass a `onFound()` callback and request the library to stop as soon as it finds the intersection:
+If you don't care about all intersections, but want to know if there is at least one intersection, you can pass a `onFound()` callback and request the library to stop as soon as it finds an intersection:

 ``` js
 var sweepLine = isect.sweep([/* array of segments */], {